Earwax: Softeners

 A cerumenolytic should be used 2–3 times daily for 3–5 days prior to the cerumen extraction.

 Microsuction

 Microsuction involves the use of a vacuum suction probe to break up and extract impacted cerumen.
 Microsuction can be preferred over other methods as it avoids the presence of moisture in the ear, is often faster than irrigation, and is performed with direct vision of the earwax being removed.
-Typically, a camera with lights and guide hole is utilised, with a long metal vacuum probe being inserted into the guide hole - the practitioner is then able to see inside the ear and remove earwax under pressure.
-Potential adverse effects include dizziness, temporary tinnitus, and reduced hearing due to volume of the pump and the proximity of the vacuum probe to the ear drum - the frequency of these are reduced where the cerumen is softened in the five days preceding microsuction.
+Typically, a camera with lights and guide hole is utilised, with a long metal vacuum probe being inserted into the guide hole; the practitioner is then able to see inside the ear and remove earwax under pressure.
+Potential adverse effects include dizziness, temporary tinnitus, and reduced hearing due to volume of the pump and the proximity of the vacuum probe to the ear drum; the frequency of these is reduced where the cerumen is softened in the five days preceding microsuction.
 In general, microsuction is well tolerated and even preferred by many patients.